aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 This section describes the entire `ansible-avd-examples/isis-ldp-ipvpn/inventory.yml` file used to represent the above topology.

-It is important that the hostnames specified in the inventory exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the routers directly.
+The hostnames specified in the inventory must exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the routers directly.
 A successful ping from the Ansible host to each inventory host verifies name resolution(e.g., `ping p1`).

 Alternatively, if there is no DNS available, or if devices need to be reached using a fully qualified domain name (FQDN), define `ansible_host` to be an IP address or FQDN for each device - see below for an example: